chivingtoninc/Data-Structures-C/linked-lists/singly/README.md

 A singly-linked list only has a few key attributes that you need to remember.
 See **Figure 1-1**
   1. It is made of individual nodes.
   2. Each node stores some data, and a pointer to the next node in the list.
-  3. You can insert and delete nodes from the list at a given index in linear time.
-That is, the longer the list, the longer it takes to insert or delete a node at that position.
+  3. You can insert, delete and view nodes from the list at a given index in linear time.
+That is, the longer the list, the longer it takes to insert/delete/view a node near the end.

   **Figure 1-1**
 ![Figure 1-1](singly.png?raw=true)